Skip to main content

 Those embarking on research in Cumberland may be forgiven for being confused - the Cumbria Archive Services offer the choice of no less than four Record Offices!
 Most counties are covered by just the one!
 However the Carlisle Record Office (CRO) may be the first, and most productive stop for many researchers.

 Here you will find original source material for 'the part of the historic county of Cumberland which is north of the River Derwent'.
 Carlisle, Keswick, Penrith and Maryport are places contained in this area.
 For the rest of the former county of Cumberland, see the Whitehaven Record Office below.
 The CRO is located within the walls of Carlisle Castle, and you may be fortunate enough to see the changing of the guard when you visit!
 There is a car park just to the west of the Castle and it is not necessary to pay the visitor's admission to the Castle if your business is at the CRO.
 The usual Record Office security precautions are however in place - you will be required to leave outer clothing and briefcases, etc., in the provided lockers before entering the search room.
 The originals of the Church of England parish registers, various Court Records, Probate indexes and copies of most Wills as well as a wide range of other records will be found here, as well as microfilm of the 1841 and 1851 census.
 Other census years may be found at County Local Studies Libraries.
 A Reader's Ticket is required but may be applied for on the first visit.
-They also offer a postal research service - check their Research Service web page for the most up-to-date information.
+(Information is provided about how paid research can be requested.)
 They're nice people at the CRO and it is always a pleasant visit.
 The remainder of Cumberland is covered by the Whitehaven Office:-

 The Whitehaven Archive and Local Studies Centre provides access to records relating to 'the area of West Cumbria bounded by the River Derwent in the North and the River Duddon in the South'.
 Typically, this covers the area around Workington, Cockermouth, and Whitehaven.
 Typical contents are similar to the Carlisle Record Office.
 Microfilmed and printed copies of Cumberland material may also be found at the Kendal Record Office:-